 So, how do you make yourself look as good as possible?
 Firstly, ensure that you have the correct qualifications needed for the position.
 It is true that more employers are looking for people with experience, but for many academic careers, a minimum educational level is a must.
 If you don’t have the formal qualifications to argue that you’re knowledgeable on a topic then why do you think you’d be good for this position?
 Make sure you have adequate experience to make up for this.

 Alternatively, turn to the internet.
 There is a wealth of free information online, so although you may not have the means to attend an educational establishment, it doesn’t mean you can’t advance your knowledge.

 In terms of experience, get out there and get some!
 It’s important to bear in mind that employers will consider your past performances as an indication of your potential future accomplishments.

 If there is a minimum requirement for the position, then it would be necessary to make sure you pay attention.
 Recruiters prefer when their instructions are followed.
-Saying this, if you feel you have ways to make up for a lack of experience, for example, make this clear in your covering letter, and it’s worth a shot.
+For example, if you feel you have ways to make up for a lack of experience, make this clear in your covering letter.
+It’s worth a shot.